ZH-Server/endstone_color_motd/README.md

 # Endstone Color Motd Plugin

-Set a dynamical and colorful motd for your server.
+Set a motd for your server.

 ## Install